Article 11EMS vs auditEU EED

 How should teams choose between the EMS and audit routes?

-• Calculate average annual energy consumption over the previous three years across all energy carriers before assigning the route.
+• Calculate average annual energy consumption over the previous three years across before assigning the route.

-• Use the EMS route above 85 TJ and keep independent certification evidence for the relevant European or international standard.
+• Use the EMS route when the average is higher than 85 TJ and keep independent certification evidence for the relevant European or international standard.

-• Use the audit route above 10 TJ when no EMS is implemented, and make the Annex VI audit criteria the quality checklist.
+• Use the audit route when the average is higher than 10 TJ and no EMS is implemented, and use Annex VI as the audit-quality checklist.

 Section 1